pramesh99/Seen-CSC780/README.md

 - User can search for movies using the title
 - User can make a post that includes:
     - movie, ranking, rating, genre
+    - the post will persist even after user logs out
 - Personal profile page

 ## Nice to Have Features